MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

+which is different from Bellman backup defined in tabular setting \citep{rl} due to importing auxiliary target network.
 Let $Q^\pi_{\text{True}}$ be the fixed point of Bellman equation (\ref{eq: bellman equation Q}) w.r.t. policy $\pi$.
-In the DRL setting, the critic network, which characters action value, is used to find the fixed point of Bellman equation w.r.t. current policy $\pi$ through multiple Bellman update.
+In the DRL setting, the critic network, which characterizes action value, is used to find the fixed point of Bellman equation w.r.t. current policy $\pi$ through multiple Bellman update.
 This optimization method is a different paradigm from supervised learning.
 For convenient, we denote the input and output sets for critic as $\mathcal{X}$ and $\mathcal{Q}$ where $\mathcal{X} \subseteq \mathcal{S} \times \mathcal{A}$.
 For input $x_i$, the output of the action value function is $\hat{Q}_i$.
 We only discuss policy evaluation problems, i.e., how to approximate the true Q-function given policy $\pi$, thus we omit the $\pi$ in the following statement.
-For a more detailed analysis on the dropout operator behind deep learning, we would recommend the readers check \cite{gal2016dropout} for detailed analysis on this topic.
-And our analysis on approximating Bellman backup is based on \cite{gal2016dropout}.
-We often utilize modern optimization techniques like Adam \cite{kingma2015adam}, which introduces the $L_2$ regularization term in the learning process.
+For a more detailed analysis on the dropout operator behind deep learning, we would recommend the readers check \citep{gal2016dropout} for more analysis on this topic.
+We often utilize modern optimization techniques like Adam \citep{kingma2015adam}, which utilizes the $L_2$ regularization term in the learning process.
 Thus the objective for policy evaluation in conventional DRL can be formulated as

 By minimizing Equation (\ref{app eq: loss function for critic}), we find the fixed point of Bellman equation, and then solve the policy evaluation problem.
 With the application of the dropout operator, the units of the neural network, are set to zero with probability $p$.
-Next we consider a deep Gaussian Process (GP) \cite{damianou2013deep}.
+Next we consider a deep Gaussian Process (GP) \citep{damianou2013deep}.
 Now we are given a covariance function

 where $f$ is element-wise non-linear function.
 Equation (\ref{app eq: covariance}) is a valid covariance function.
 Assume layer $i$ have a parameter matrix $ \mathsf{W}_i $ with dimension $\mathsf{M}_i \times \mathsf{M}_{i-1}$ and we include all parameters in a set $\mathsf{\omega} = \{\mathsf{W}\}_{i=1}^L$.
 Let $p(\mathbf{w})$ in Equation (\ref{app eq: covariance}) is the distribution of each row of $ \mathsf{W}_i $.
 We assume that the dimension of the vector $\mathbf{m}_i$ for each GP layer is $\mathsf{M}_i$.
 Given some precision parameter $\varepsilon > 0$, the predictive probability of the Deep GP model is